PlanchaCorp/UnityRunbook/Development/ScriptableObjectsArchitecture.md

       - `Vector2Variable.cs`
   - ...

-We might have what we need with only a few generic scriptable objects; to be tested.
+With only a few scriptable objects, we can have what we need for a game.

 > Scriptable Objects do not necessarily need to be instantiated as files.
 You could create some at runtime.